Amit5602/kavya1-demo/README.md

 # kavya1-demo
-This is a Demo for Git &amp; Github class
+This is a Demo for Git &amp; Github class. author - Amit kumar